Scaling accessibility with a design system

 I did a rework of text styles in our Sketch libraries, pay careful consideration to the line and paragraph spacing applied to text styles.
 I then worked alongside our developer to reflect this in the code.

 It’s tempting to use fixed height containers for components in your design files.
 These look great in design but don’t accurately describe the experience in code.
-New smart layout functionality in UI design tools like Sketch 58 finally allows designers to make smart components that are vertically responsive depending on the content.
+Autolayout functionality in UI design tools like Figma and Sketch finally allows designers to make smart components that are vertically responsive depending on the content.

 When our React components were ready, I got some experts in to test the code.
 We used AbilityNet, a team of specialist accessibility consultants.
 Our design system is not open-sourced so AbilityNet sat in-house with our team for a fortnight.